Brands Hatch Indy

 However, first thing on a Saturday morning in a race paddock can sometimes appear a frantic, confusing place to be.
 With a little planning you can get your race meeting off to the right start though, so we've put together a few tips to help you prepare.

-Most competitors choose to arrive at the circuit on Friday evening.
-This gives them time to setup awnings, unload their car, etc. Circuits will usually allow access late into the night but it is always best to check the FINAL INSTRUCTIONS document for the event.
-For MSVR meetings, it will always be available on the Calendar page of this website and as you will see below, contains lots of important information, including access times.
+Most competitors choose to arrive at the circuit on Friday evening, the day before the event.
+This gives them time to set up awnings, unload their car, and get ready for the weekend.
+Circuits will usually allow access late into the night but it is always best to check the FINAL INSTRUCTIONS document for the event.
+For MSVR meetings, it will always be available on the calendar page of this website which, as you will see below, contains lots of important information, including access times.

 You will also need to consult the PADDOCK PLAN (again available on the calendar page) to find out where your series/championship is based.
 Sometimes you will have use of the garages, sometimes you might not even have access to power or water (who said motorsport is glamorous?) so do check before you leave home and turn up prepared!
-Often there will be a "Parking Team" present who will be able to help and direct you in the Paddock.
+Often there will be a parking team present to help and direct you in the Paddock.

-Different circuits have different rules in the Paddock, but they all stem from the same idea - SAFETY.
-Race paddocks are by definition working areas; noisy race cars and members of the public have the potential to be a bad mix!
-You will be required to use cable covers, raise tail-lifts and move empty trailers to a dedicated area.
-Again, please follow any advice given to you by the Parking Team, and event-specific notices found in the Final Instructions.
+Different circuits have different rules in the Paddock, but they are all created with safety in mind.
+Race paddocks are working areas, and cars and members of the public have the potential to be a dangerous mix.
+You will be required to use cable covers, raise tail lifts and move empty trailers to a dedicated area.
+Again, please follow any advice given to you by the parking team, and follow the event-specific notices found in the final instructions.

-Signing-on is where your race licence (and possibly other documentation) will be checked.
-At MSVR meetings this is often available on Friday afternoon, but will always be available on the Saturday morning.
-The time and location for signing-on will be detailed in the EVENT TIMETABLE (again on the Calendar page) so you should check this carefully.
+Signing on is where your race licence (and possibly other documentation) will be checked.
+At MSVR meetings this is often open on Friday afternoon, but will always be available on Saturday morning.
+The time and location for signing on will be detailed in the EVENT TIMETABLE (again on the calendar page) so you should check this carefully.

-It is vital you arrive there on time, and with the correct paperwork.
-This will always include your current, valid race licence; you might also have an Upgrade Card, which can be handed in at the same time for signatures.
-If you don't have your licence for any reason, you should report to Race Admin as soon as possible - if you are a Motorsport UK-licence holder, there are ways we can help you.
+It is vital you arrive on time, and with the correct paperwork.
+This will always include your current, valid race licence; you might also have an upgrade card, which can be handed in at the same time for signatures.
+If you don't have your licence for any reason, you should report to RACE ADMIN as soon as possible - if you are a Motorsport UK licence holder, there are ways we can help you.

 Scrutineering is the process of having your car and equipment checked to ensure they meet all the relevant safety criteria.

-A Motorsport UK-licenced scrutineer will check your overalls, helmet, gloves, boots and of course your car, and you will only be allowed to race if everything passes their inspection.
-The time and location for this is on the Event Timetable - IT IS VITAL you arrive on time (not early unless otherwise instructed) as the scrutineers will be very busy and may not be able to check your car/equipment outside of your allotted time.
-This is where you hand in the ticket you received at Signing-On; it shows the scrutineer that your documents have been checked too.
+You will only be allowed to race if everything passes the inspection – this includes a Motorsport UK licenced helmet, gloves, boots and of course your car.
+The location for this is on the event timetable – it is vital you arrive on time (not early unless otherwise instructed) as the scrutineers will be very busy and may not be able to check your car/equipment outside of your allotted time.
+This is where you hand in the ticket you received at signing on; it shows the scrutineer that your documents have been checked too.

 The technical requirements for cars vary from series to series but can always be found in the SERIES REGULATIONS; the basic safety requirements can be found in the current Motorsport UK YEARBOOK (or BLUE BOOK) in sections J and K. The Yearbook also contains the standards for your personal safety equipment so please ensure you are familiar with the requirements and arrive at the circuit prepared.